PennyHow/PyTrx/Examples/README.md

 # Example drivers for PyTrx
 This folder contains example applications of PyTrx.
 Specifically it contains script drivers and the associated data with these examples.
 These can easily be adapted to different datasets and applications.<br>

-Example image sets distributed with PyTrx were collected as part of CRIOS (Calving Rates and Impact On Sea level), and are used here with permission.
+Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.
 Other datasets are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), calibration models, ground control points (GCPs), and Digital Elevation Models (DEMs).
 The available DEMs have been modified and manipulated from their original form, which are derived from TanDEM-X and the Norwegian Geodetic Survey.<br>

 <hr>